-At the Company's AGM held on 10 July 2017, shareholders approved the Directors' Remuneration Policy with 99.4% of proxy votes in favour of the resolution, 0.3% against and 0.3% abstained.
+Shareholders also approved the Directors' Remuneration Policy with 99.5% of proxy votes in favour of the resolution, 0.3% against and 0.2% abstained.

 Spend on Pay

 As the Company has no employees, the Directors do not consider it appropriate to present a table comparing remuneration paid to employees with distributions to shareholders.
 The total fees paid to Directors are shown below.